eld4niz/ur5_inverse_kinematics_rust/README.md

 # Inverse Kinematics in Rust for 6DoF Robots

-## Overview
-This project implements inverse kinematics (IK) for a 6-degree-of-freedom (DOF) robotic arm using numerical methods.
 The code uses the **Newton-Raphson root-finding algorithm** to iteratively compute joint angles that achieve a desired end-effector position and orientation.

 ## Degrees of Freedom (DOF) in Robotics
 In robotics, **DOF** refers to the number of independent movements a robotic system can perform.
 A robotic arm with **6 DOF** can move in three translational directions (X, Y, Z) and rotate about three axes (roll, pitch, yaw).
 This makes it capable of reaching any pose in 3D space.